JamesTsay-12/blog-site/_posts/2025-08-18-Molecular-Diagnostics-Status-CRC.md

 ---

-## The Path Forward: How Screening Will Improve 🧑‍🔬
+## The Path Forward: How Screening Will Improve

 The future of early detection hinges on solving the PPV problem.
 Fortunately, the path to improvement is clear and involves advancing on multiple fronts:

 1.  **More Sophisticated Technology:** The first generation of tests primarily looks at DNA methylation.
 Future iterations will be **multi-omic**, integrating signals from multiple biological sources.
-Imagine a test that analyzes not just ctDNA methylation, but also **proteomics** (cancer-related proteins), **fragmentomics** (patterns of DNA breakage), and other biomarkers simultaneously.
+Tests that analyze not just ctDNA methylation, but also **proteomics** (cancer-related proteins), **fragmentomics** (patterns of DNA breakage), and other biomarkers simultaneously can provide more information to improve PPV.
 Layering these signals with powerful **AI and machine learning algorithms** will allow us to more accurately distinguish a true cancer signal from biological noise (like inflammation or benign conditions).

 2.  **Smarter Screening Strategies:** Instead of screening the entire population, the initial rollout will likely focus on **high-risk groups** (e.g., individuals over 50, those with a family history, or smokers).
 Because cancer is more prevalent in these groups, the PPV of the test automatically increases.
 A positive result in a high-risk person is statistically more likely to be a true positive.